Richard P. Korf: Taxa described

 Korf described or reclassified hundreds of species of fungi.
 The standard author abbreviation Korf is applied to taxa he described.

 Personal life

 While on sabbatical in Japan in 1957, Korf met his wife Kumiko "Kumi" Tachibana, a fine artist specializing in printmaking.
 Her younger sister was a student in his English conversation group at Yokohama National University.
 They married and had four children together: Noni, Mia, Ian, and Mario.

 In the 1960s, Korf chaired the Liberal Party of Tompkins County, New York.

 In 1972, Korf purchased Exe Island on Big Rideau Lake in Portland, Ontario, Canada.
 He later transferred the three acre island with cottage to Mycotaxon, Ltd. as Exe Island Biological Station.

 Korf enjoyed the card game Crazy Eights, and is remembered for organizing tournaments at mycological conferences and during holidays on Exe Island.

-Korf passed away on August 20, 2016, at the age of 91 at home in Ithaca, New York.
+Korf died on August 20, 2016, at the age of 91 at home in Ithaca, New York.